cmu-sei/moodle-qtype_mojomatch/README.md

 ## Matching Options
 ### Match
 This is the same as the short answer question.
+User has to enter exactly what the answer field says.
 ### MatchAlpha
 This strips all non-alphanumeric characters from both the answer and response before comparison.
+This is useful for things like paths where it doesn't matter if the user enters C:\Users\ or C:/Users/
 ### MatchAny
 This checks for the response to contain the answer as a substring.
+The answer field supplies a pipe-delimited set of answers.
+The user has to enter any one of those answers.
+This is useful if a question has more than 1 answer and you only care if they enter one of the correct answers.
 ### MatchAll
 This checks for the response to be a list of terms that is compared against the answer as a list of terms.
+The answer field supplies a pipe-delimited set of answers.
+The user has to enter all of those answers (order does not matter).

 ## License
 TopoMojo Question Type Plugin for Moodle